Applying the $\chi^2$ Regularization Parameter Estimator by Downsampling Through Relations with The Singular Value Expansion: Introduction

-Although this connection between the regularized solutions of the continuous and discrete approximations is thus well-accepted, it appears that these convergence results have not been exploited practically in the context of efficient regularization parameter estimation.
-Here we use the potentially nested set of coarse to fine solutions of \eqref{eq:fred} by consistently defined approximations to obtain the regularization parameter for a fine resolution solution, without parameter estimation on the fine scale.
-This approach provides a cost effective mechanism for regularization parameter estimation in the context of any Tikhonov, or iterated Tikhonov, \cite{SB,WoRo:07,Zhd} , regularization scheme for the solution of \eqref{eq:fred}, including in the presence of noise.
-The time consuming part of parameter estimation is played out for the coarse scale representation of the problem, and used also to determine an effective number of significantly relevant components in the SVD basis of the fine scale problem, further removing the high cost of forming the complete SVD for the high resolution system.
+Although the connection between the regularized solutions of the continuous and discrete approximations is well-accepted, it appears that these convergence results have not been extensively exploited practically in the context of efficient estimation of $\lambda$.
+Here we use the potentially nested set of coarse to fine discretizations of \eqref{eq:fred} by consistently defined approximations to obtain $\lambda$ for a fine resolution solution, without applying estimation of $\lambda$ on the fine scale.
+This approach provides a cost effective mechanism for estimating $\lambda$ in the context of any Tikhonov, or iterated Tikhonov \cite{SB,WoRo:07,Zhd}, regularization scheme for the solution of \eqref{eq:fred}, including in the presence of noise, assuming uniform sampling of the data.
+The number of significant components in the SVD basis at the fine scale problem is determined from the coarse scale SVD basis, removing the high cost of forming the complete SVD for the high resolution system.
+Then, the time consuming part of estimating $\lambda$ is played out for the coarse scale representation of the problem only.